victornguyen75/x-factor/README.md

 11 VERIFICATION-FUNCTION: Ask the user if the number is "divisible" (string = "divisible")

-12  Recursively loop to step 4 if the answer is 'N', 'n', 'No', or 'no'
+12 Recursively loop to step 4 if the answer is "N", "n", "No", or "no"

-13 If 'Y', 'y', 'Yes', or 'yes', validate that with
+13 If "Y", "y", "Yes", or "yes", validate that with

 ```
 if (num % input == 0):